webignition/bas-spec/docs/tutorial-terminology.rst

 Parameterised Tests
 -------------------

-A regular test puts what is being tested together what the data that it needs.
+A regular test puts what is being tested together with the data that it needs.

 Do so often enough and you notice that you're repeating yourself for common test needs such as "visit this page and verify that the title is correct".